decayofmind/kube-betternode/README.md

 ### ⚠️ Disclaimer ⚠️

 * I have no intention to replicate and follow all Descheduler policies and rules, but feel free to create a PR if something is missing.
-* I do not need functionality provided by this program anymore, however I still see it usefull for exploring the Golang world.
+* I do not need functionality provided by this program anymore, however I still see it useful for exploring the Golang world.
-* Remember, it' a workaround and there's no guarantee that a Pod will be schedulled to a Node you expect it to be.
+* Remember, it' a workaround and there's no guarantee that a Pod will be scheduled to a Node you expect it to be.

 ## Why?